Jimmy Butler scores 27, Miami beats Boston 111-105 to take 2-0 lead in East finals

 After Tatum missed from long distance — one of three missed 3s in the fourth quarter — Butler drove to the basket to make it a four-point Boston lead.
 Miami trailed 98-96 when Butler was called for an offensive foul, kicking Marcus Smart after landing on a missed 3-pointer.

-Spoelstra challenged, but lost.
+Heat coach Erik Spoelstra challenged, but lost.

 Butler responded.